6hl/gpt-recommender/README.md

 GPT Recommender is a project designed to provide intelligent recommendations using OpenAI's GPT models or locally runnable LLMs.
 This repository contains the code and resources necessary to build and run a recommendation system powered by GPT.

-## Features

-- **Intelligent Recommendations**: Leverages advanced GPT models to provide context-aware and accurate suggestions based on user input.
-- **Customizable Logic**: Easily adapt the recommendation engine to suit your specific use case with configurable parameters and modular design.
-- **Modular design**: Designed for effortless integration with containerization process.

 ## Usage

 ### Server